escodebar/trainings/slides.md

 ## Requirements

-If you know how to type commands in a terminal and parse its output, this traning is made for you!
+If you know how to type commands in a terminal and parse its output, this training is made for you!

 Notes:
 * Reading is crucial here, by the end of the training you'll be using the *man*-pages a lot!
-* No specific Git editor integration is discussed, since none of them covers all of Git's features
+* No specific Git editor integration is discussed, since none of them covers all of Git's features (and none of them does it in the same way)
 * For the same reason, no Git GUI is discussed
-* I recommend using the terminal all of the time and start using other tools, if they make you more efficient than when using the console
+* I recommend using the terminal all of the time and start using other tools, if they make you more efficient than when using the console (there are many situations in which other tools are more efficient)
-* In many occasions you'll find yourself connected to a server with a Git repository, knowing the commands in that situation is crucial
+* In many occasions you'll find yourself connected to a server with a Git repository doing analysis, knowing the commands in that situation is crucial
-* For some features, an integration for your favorite editor might be useful, yet start using the terminal

 ---